-‘Days Of Our Lives’ April 3 Episode Recap: Chad Gets Emotional Over Truth About Andre, Chloe In Real Danger
+‘Days Of Our Lives’ May 3 Episode Recap: Chad Gets Emotional Over Truth About Andre, Chloe In Real Danger

 — Kassie DePaiva (@KassieDePaiva) April 26, 2018

-Lucas attempts to speak to Eve, but not so much about Brady.
-He is curious as to why Chloe left town so suddenly.
-He feels as if something is wrong and heads out the door, telling Eve that he is going to go to Mexico City to bring Chloe back.
-He heads to Doug’s Place to look for Chloe but all he finds are the bottles of alcohol behind the bar.
-Maggie finds Lucas sitting at the bar fighting his demons.
-He is having a weak moment and Days of Our Lives fans hope that he can remain strong.
+Lucas attempted to speak to Eve, but not so much about Brady.
+He was curious as to why Chloe left town so suddenly.
+He felt as if something were wrong and headed out the door, telling Eve that he was going to go to Mexico City to bring Chloe back.
+He headed to Doug’s Place to look for Chloe but all he found were the bottles of alcohol behind the bar.
+Maggie then found Lucas sitting at the bar fighting his demons.
+He was having a weak moment and Days of Our Lives fans hope that he can remain strong.